Periprosthetic fractures with short-stem prostheses - How high is the risk?

 - Osteosynthesis: Screw fixation or plate osteosynthesis for stable prostheses

-- Revision prosthesis: If the prosthesis is loosened or there is massive bone damage
+- Revision prosthesis: If the prosthesis is loosened or a massive Knochenschädigung is present

 - Bone transplantation or augmentation procedures: For severe osteoporosis or bone loss